 Then there’s the Honor 5C, which is slightly pricier still at £135, but more than justifies the outlay with a stylish metal build, a 5.2-inch 1080p screen for crisp visuals, a powerful octa-core processor and even a strong 13MP rear camera and 8MP front-facing one.

-Whether you want Android or Windows Phone, and are on a really tight budget or just want to save a bit of money, one of these phones should suit.
+Whether you are on a really tight budget or just want to save a bit of money, one of these phones should suit.

-The Huawei Y3 comes in last place in our list, simply because it’s not as good as the other entries, but with its amazingly low price it’s still worthy of a place.
-The Microsoft Lumia 550 is a brilliant option for media or Windows fans, and the LG Leon takes first place with flagship features coupled with an entry level price.
+The Alcatel Pixi 3 comes in last place in our list, simply because it’s not as good as the other entries, but with its amazingly low price it’s still worthy of a place.
+The Huawei Y3 is almost as cheap but packs slightly more of a punch, the LG K3 is a great all-rounder for the money and the LG Leon takes first place with flagship features coupled with an entry level price.

-But if you can stretch to beyond £100 you can get an awful lot more for your money with the Honor 5C.
+But if you can stretch to beyond £100 you can get an awful lot more for your money with the Honor 5C or ZTE Blade V7.